 A practical example is invoice data extraction software built specifically for finance document processing.
 Invoice Data Extraction is not a full AP suite and should not be positioned as a replacement for payment orchestration, supplier enablement, or broader workflow control.
 It is strongest when you need promptable invoice and line-item extraction, support for mixed-format batches and multi-page files, and structured Excel, CSV, or JSON exports with file and page references for verification.
 Rather than relying on plain OCR alone, it is designed to interpret document context and follow extraction rules.

-That makes it a credible AvidXchange alternative for invoice processing when the real problem is data quality entering the workflow.
-It is not the right fit if your primary objective is to replace payments, supplier-network features, or approval-workflow depth.
-But for teams whose ERP, approval chain, and payment rails already fit reasonably well, it can cut exceptions, manual recoding, and reviewer friction without forcing a broader AP migration.
+That makes it credible when the real problem is invoice data quality entering the workflow, not payments or supplier enablement.
+For teams whose ERP, approval chain, and payment rails already fit reasonably well, it can cut exceptions, manual recoding, and reviewer friction without forcing a broader AP migration.
 If you are weighing that route against other invoice capture software, this invoice data extraction software comparison is a useful next step.

 What Mid-Market AP Teams Should Compare Before They Switch